 The next screen will show which Google services you are involved in, and some basic stats about your activity.
 You will probably see something about Google+, YouTube, and any additional Google-supported services that you have downloaded or used in the past.
 Select Gmail from the list.
 If you are not already logged into Gmail, you will have to provide your address and password to continue.

 Google requires an alternative email address so that you can still log into other Google services when your default Gmail address is gone.
 This step may not be necessary, however, if you are deleting an alternate Gmail account or if you already have your Google login set to a different email service.

 Step 5: Remove Gmail

-Google will warn you about the consequences of deleting your Gmail account, and give you an option to Delete Gmail.
-Select this option whenever you are ready.
+Google will then warn you about the consequences of deleting your Gmail account.
+If you wish to proceed, simply click the Delete Gmail button in the bottom-left corner.

 Step 6: Clear your browser

 You aren’t quite done yet!
-If you save emails from Gmail offline or use Gmail offline in any way, then your browser probably has some info saved on Gmail that now poses problems.
-To avoid these problems, go to your commonly used browsers and delete your cache and cookies to make sure any data stored from your Gmail is gone.
+If you’ve saved emails from Gmail for offline use or use Gmail offline in any way, then your browser has probably saved some problematic info.
+To avoid these problems, delete your browser cache and clear the cookies in your browser to make sure any data stored from your Gmail is gone.

 A note on deleting an email address

 If you’ve been using your email for a long time, remember that you have probably used it to register for services and sign into everything from bill pay features to one-hit wonder apps that you no longer use.
 When you get rid of your Gmail account, you will no longer receive updates or reminders from any of these accounts.
 Some of the accounts may no longer function if they cannot find a responsive email address, which means you may have to change your account info or create a new account.
 In other words, get ready for some cleanup work after your old email is gone.